Protecting Your Leased Space: Exploring the Essentials of Business Renters' Insurance

 What else is covered in a Business Owners Policy?

-Keep in mind, if the owner of the property has the proper insurance coverage, you may simply need to obtain insurance to cover the gaps in their policy (if there are any).
+Keep in mind, if the owner of the property has the proper business insurance coverage, you may simply need to obtain insurance to cover the gaps in their policy (if there are any).

 Earthquakes and floods are frequently NOT covered in business renters insurance, but are additions to your policy that can be considered.
 Other natural disasters that are unique to the area of the country you live in should be considered as you choose additional coverages.
 Other exclusions can include negligence or pest problems.

 Commercial property insurance is specifically for damage that occurs to a commercial property.
 Depending on the policy specifics, it may also cover if there's any equipment or inventory lost or that sustains damage.
-It includes theft, fire and other similar major events.
+It includes theft, fire, and other similar major events.

 Business income insurance, also known as business interruption insurance, covers when you lose income as the result of an event at the establishment.

-No matter what types of business insurance you have, such as property coverage, liability or business income insurance, you can have peace of mind knowing you're covered in the event of an incident affecting the property.
+No matter what types of business insurance you have, such as property coverage, liability, or business income insurance, you can have peace of mind knowing you're covered in the event of an incident affecting the property.
 It's also reassuring for the property owner because they know their building is covered.h

-What other business insurance should you consider getting alongside your renters policy?
+What other business insurance should you consider getting alongside your renters' policy?

-The cost of insurance coverage depends on variables such as the age of the building, where it’s located, what the business is, past claims, the insurance company, etc. It averages between $250-$450 per year and it also varies based on the type of policy you choose:
+The cost of business renters insurance coverage depends on variables such as the age of the building, where it’s located, what the business is, past claims, the insurance company, etc. It averages between $250-$450 per year and it also varies based on the type of policy you choose:

 You want to make sure your business is well-protected.
 You can contact one of our qualified agents and they'll guide you through the process to find the right liability insurance policy for your small business.
-Contact us using the form above for more information—and receive a free insurance quote in just minutes.
+Contact us using the form above for more information—and receive a free business renters insurance quote in just minutes.

 Reviewed By: Sarah Reid, Licensed Agent